 GASB's proposed change maintains the PBO liability concept, but alters the discount rate and the allocation method, proposing that the entry age/level percentage of payroll method be used for reporting purposes.
-Requiring that all plans use the same actuarial cost method is a change from the current arrangement under which plans that satisfy certain parameters can select from a small sample of cost methods for reporting purposes.
-That being said, as shown in Figure 1, 72 percent of plans currently use the entry age normal method, and aggregate cost plans are already required to report liabilities using entry age normal, so approximately 14 percent of plans will have to change their method for reporting.
+Requiring that all plans use the same actuarial cost method is a change from the current arrangement under which plans that satisfy certain parameters can use the same cost method for funding and reporting purposes.
+As shown in Figure 1, 72 percent of plans currently use the entry age normal method, and aggregate cost plans are already required to report liabilities using entry age normal, so approximately 14 percent of plans will have to change their method for reporting.